santiag0m/IBIO4680/03-Python/README.md

 ## Acknowledgements

-Special thanks to @ftorres11 and @andfoy for developing part of this introductory repository during July 2017 for the Biomedical Computer Vision (BCV) Summer.
+Special thanks to @ftorres11 and @andfoy for developing part of this introductory repository during July 2017 for the Biomedical Computer Vision (BCV).